Vlorë: Demography

 As per the Institute of Statistics estimate from the 2011 census, there were 79,513 people residing in Vlorë and 104,827 in the municipality of Vlorë, constituting the third most populous city and fifth most populous municipality of Albania.
 The estimated population density of Vlorë Municipality was at 169.9 inhabitants per square kilometre.
 The population of Vlorë had increased from 71,662 in 1989 to 79,513 in 2011, while a decline of the population of Vlorë Municipality from 114,497 to 104,827 was highlighted.

-The constitution defines Albania as a secular country with no official religion.
+Despite being a Muslim-majority country, the constitution defines Albania as a secular country with no official religion.
 It guarantees the freedom of religion, belief and conscience and prohibits discrimination on grounds of religious beliefs or practice.
 Vlorë is religiously diverse and possesses many places of worship catering to its religious population, who are traditionally adherents of Islam, Christianity, and Judaism.
 During the 19th and early 20th century, Albanian-speaking Muslims were the majority population of Vlorë while there was a small number of Greek-speaking families, Albanian Orthodox, Jews, and an even smaller number of Catholics.
 In 1994 the ethnic Greek community of the city numbered 8,000 people.
 A Greek school was operating in the city in 1741.